Satayu47/IncidentResponse_Lastest/reports/IEEE_Test_Results_Table.md

 ## IV.
 Results

-The system achieved **100% accuracy** on a comprehensive test suite of 72 human-style incident reports, demonstrating:
+The system achieved **99.0% accuracy** on a comprehensive test suite of 100 test cases (50 single-incident + 50 multi-incident), demonstrating:

-- Zero false positives across all OWASP categories
+- **98.0% accuracy** on single-incident classification (49/50 cases)
+- **100.0% accuracy** on multi-incident classification (50/50 cases)
+- **100.0% accuracy** on playbook mapping and DAG merge validation (50/50 cases)
 - Robust handling of multi-label edge cases
 - Consistent performance with deterministic LLM configuration
-- Validated playbook generation for all 28 multi-playbook scenarios (100% DAG validation)
+- Validated playbook generation for all 50 multi-incident scenarios (100% DAG validation)

 ## V. Implementation Details